Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 ## 2. Which units / locations are reliable vs volatile profit generators?

-**Average vacancy length has proven to be the most conspicuous source of volatility**
-In fact, while turnovers present a possible cause for tenancy disruptions and gaps in occupancy, in most cases tenant alternations were not followed by prolonged vacancies.
+**Average vacancy length has proven to be the most conspicuous source of volatility.
+In fact, while turnovers present a possible cause for gaps in occupancy, in most cases tenant alternations were not followed by prolonged vacancies.**

 - **FCO Giu exhibits the most unstable reliability pattern.**
 Despite Fiumicino location showing a low turnover volume.
 This is evidenced by an unusually long average vacancy duration when compared to all other units in the portfolio.
 Moreover, this unit has also shown **a concerning record of payment issues**, including both delayed and fully missed payments.